 Over the Moon Ceremonies

-Cacao Ceremonies
+Cacao/Matcha Ceremonies

-Participants will also enjoy Doterra oil enhancer samples curated by Andrea Shetley, with optional add-on oil drops available for purchase to further personalize the experience.
+Participants will also enjoy doTERRA oil enhancer samples curated by Andrea Shetley, with optional add-on oil drops available for purchase to further personalize the experience.

-What’s included:
+What’s Included:

-• Slow-cooked ceremonial cacao
+• Slow-cooked ceremonial cacao or ceremonial-grade matcha

-• Guided cacao ceremony
+• Guided ceremony

 • Essential oil enhancer samples

-What to bring:
+What to Bring:

 A water bottle, journal, pen, and a comfy pallet or mat to help you fully relax into the experience.

-This ceremony is an invitation to pause, soften, and create space for what wants to emerge—whether that’s clarity, calm, emotional release, or simple presence.
+This ceremony is an invitation to pause, soften, and create space for what wants to emerge, whether that’s clarity, calm, emotional release, or simple presence.

 .png)